ChessCom/browser-extension/README.md

 ---

 ### Contribute
 If you would like to contribute code, please submit a pull request.
+Meaningful contributors will get a free Diamond membership.

 If you would just like to submit an idea, please go here: [http://goo.gl/forms/AVaggClVWuIyP87k1](http://goo.gl/forms/AVaggClVWuIyP87k1)

 #### All contributions should: